 Credit Verify is a credit monitoring service that operates under TransUnion, one of the two major credit bureaus operating in the country.
-It’s different from a credit bureau that actually keeps track of all your credit activates.
+It’s different from a credit bureau that actually keeps track of all your credit activities.

 Credit Verify allows you to monitor your credit score, get daily updates, and alert you if any activity is affecting your credit score.
 This comes in handy if you become a victim of credit card fraud.

 The service does that by making soft credit inquiries.
 A soft credit inquiry doesn’t show up on your record and doesn’t impact your credit score.